 You can provide different types of content, activities and assessments in order to cater for students with different abilities and preferences.
 For example, VU Collaborate allows you to record audio feedback on assessments, instead of writing feedback.
 You could also record audio instead of, or in addition to, text in News items.

 Finally, consider creating different types of assessments.
 If most of the assessments are written, design an assessment item that allows students to create a presentation or a video instead.
 If most of the assessments are analytical, ask students to do a reflective piece.

 The use of ePortfolio as a place for assessment activity allows students to gather evidence of learning in the form of presentations, collections and reflections rather than the more traditional exams and essays, and it provides students with different skillsets to excel in areas with which they are most comfortable or practised.

-There is more to accessible design than the mechanical aspects of web design; it is also about providing an organised, welcoming and safe environment for students.
+There is more to accessible design than the mechanical aspects of web design, it is also about providing an organised, welcoming and safe environment.
 For more information about web content accessibility, please refer to the Web Content Accessibility Guidelines.

 Contact ITS Service Desk on (03) 9919 2777 or via self-service http://servicedesk.vu.edu.au for further technical support.